 (1) In a large bowl, combine cream cheese and crushed Oreos.
 Mix well — there should be little to no whiteness left in your dough when you’re done.

 ** You can use a food processor to pulse the ingredients together, or just use your hands like I did.
 It’s more fun with your hands, and then you’ll have an excuse to lick your fingers afterwards.

 (2) Using your hands, roll dough into 1 inch balls.
 Place balls on a wax paper-covered baking sheet.
 Refrigerate for 30 min to an hour.

 (3) While your dough is chilling, melt chocolate + heavy cream in a double boiler on medium-low heat.
 Stir until mixture is smooth and liquid.

-** If the chocolate is too thick, drip in a little more cream and stir until you get the desired consistency.
+** If the chocolate is too thick, drip in a little more cream (or corn syrup, if you have it) and stir until you get the desired consistency.
 Make sure your stove isn’t turned on too high, or your chocolate will get clumpy and burn.

 (4) Pull dough out of the fridge, and drop them one by one into the chocolate mixture.
 Roll balls around to coat, then lift them out with a fork, allowing excess chocolate to drip through the tines.
 Gently replace truffles onto the cookie sheet.
 Repeat until all truffles are coated.

 (5) Drizzle each truffle with lines of white chocolate ganache, and sprinkle with more crushed Oreos if desired.